 Think about it realistically...
 When you substitute out the y (player) is the next of equal value?
 Not usually is x=y so what has to come in with x to make them the same value?

 Be creative!
-Here are two cool little videos to help with your lesson...
+Here is a cool little video to help with your lesson...

 Here is your free content for this lesson!